 Courses that teach Greek and Latin languages are designated GR and LAT, respectively.
 Within these categories, the first four semesters of study are designated as 101-102 (the elementary year) and 103-104 (the intermediate year).

 Many language courses above the 104 level are cross-listed to allow for enrollment by both undergraduate (numbered in the 400s and below) and graduate or certificate (numbered in the 500s and above) students.
 Because students will be evaluated on either the Catholic University undergraduate or graduate grading scale according to the course number under which they are registered, it is important to choose the right version of the class you are planning to take.
 Those with questions are always invited to consult the advisors.

-The department also offers courses where no Greek or Latin is required or taught.
+The department also offers many courses where no Greek or Latin is required or taught.
 These courses are labeled CLAS, and they range from undergraduate ancient history (CLAS 205-206) and mythology (CLAS 211) all the way up to graduate seminars (like CLAS 621, on Gibbon's Decline and Fall of the Roman Empire).